davidji99/terraform-provider-herokux/website/docs/r/oauth_authorization.html.markdown

 Furthermore, this resource renders the `access_token` attribute in plain-text in your state file.
 Please ensure that your state file is properly secured and encrypted at rest.

+### Rotating an existing authorization access token
+If you wish to rotate an existing `access_token` created by this resource, the recommended way is to `taint` the resource and then execute `terraform apply`.
+This will generate a new authorization and access token.

+**DO NOT USE** `heroku authorizations:rotate <ID>` or its underlying [API](https://devcenter.heroku.com/articles/platform-api-reference#oauth-authorization-regenerate) as the new access token's time to live is set to 28880 seconds (~8 hours) regardless of the original TTL.
+This out-of-band TTL change does not reflect an existing resource configuration TTL and will likely lead to configuration drift.

+### Expired authorizations
+Heroku deletes an expired authorization completely from their systems, making it unavailable via the Platform API.
+In this scenario, this resource will cause the `terraform apply` command to exit with an error indicating an expired authorization.
+Users will then need to execute `terraform taint [options] <address>` on the resource and `apply` again.

 ## Example Usage

 ```hcl-terraform